-- 7.21 For this reason, the infrastructure required for the garden suburb development and set out below has been divided into two categories: - Strategic infrastructure that may be located in a single neighbourhood but is required to mitigate the cumulative impact of and serve the whole of the Garden Suburb development (and in some cases the wider community), and therefore is likely to require a comprehensive approach from all landowners to secure its delivery.
-These are listed in Table 1 below. - Neighbourhood infrastructure which refers to local infrastructure required primarily to serve the needs of the residents of the village or neighbourhood in which it is located and which will be delivered by the landowners / developers developing in a specific neighbourhood.
-These are listed in Tables 2-4 below. - The lists do not include localised physical infrastructure such as secondary and tertiary streets and footpaths, bus stops and shelters, local SuDS networks, acoustic fencing, local habitat mitigation measures or Section 106 and air quality monitoring which will be delivered by individual developers in accordance with a detailed planning permission for the phase to which they relate.
+- For this reason, the infrastructure required for the garden suburb development and set out below has been divided into two categories: - Strategic infrastructure that may be located in a single neighbourhood but is required to mitigate the cumulative impact of and serve the whole of the Garden Suburb development (and in some cases the wider community), and therefore is likely to require a comprehensive approach from all landowners to secure its delivery.
+These are listed in Table 1 below alongside contributions towards off-site infrastructure improvements that are considered strategic in nature. - Neighbourhood infrastructure which refers to local infrastructure required primarily to serve the needs of the residents of the neighbourhood in which it is located and which will be delivered by the landowners / developers developing in a specific neighbourhood.
+These are listed in Tables 2-4 below. - The lists do not include localised physical infrastructure such as secondary and tertiary streets and footpaths, bus stops and shelters, local SuDS networks, superfast broadband, acoustic fencing, local habitat mitigation measures or section 106 and air quality monitoring which will be delivered by individual developers in accordance with a detailed planning permission for the phase to which they related.

 - Tables 1-4 set out indicative triggers for delivery of the various elements of infrastructure.
 In the main, the triggers relate to the occupation of housing units, or another event in the delivery of the garden suburb rather than a specific date or timeline given that the rate of construction cannot be predicted with a high degree of certainty.
-The tables may need to be refined following completion of the Core Strategy Focused Review. - 7.24 Basing triggers on housing occupations makes a direct link between the needs of the new population arising and the measures needed to mitigate their cumulative impacts.
+The tables may need to be refined following completion of the Core Strategy Review. - 7.24 Basing triggers on housing occupations makes a direct link between the needs of the new population arising and the measures needed to mitigate their cumulative impacts.
 However, it will also require close monitoring to ensure that targets are met.
 The triggers would reflect the latest point by which the relevant infrastructure element is required, and they may be delivered before that if desired.

-- 7.25 The triggers have been informed by: - advice from key stakeholders in light of available evidence concerning existing capacity, likely impact and mitigation required; - the likely sequencing and management of development; - the desire to create cohesive neighbourhoods in the interest of securing a sustainable development pattern; - ensuring that the development is viable and deliverable; and - the availability of appropriate land.
+- 7.25 The triggers have been informed by: - advice from key stakeholders in light of available evidence concerning existing capacity, likely impact and mitigation required; - the likely sequencing and management of development; - the desire to create cohesive neighbourhoods in the interest of securing a sustainable development pattern and consideration of what is necessary at various stages of the development in order to deliver a sustainable form of development; - ensuring that the development is viable and deliverable; and - the availability of appropriate land.